 Depending on your level of need, where you want to attend treatment, and how you can pay for care, the cost of drug and alcohol rehab in Little Rock can vary drastically.

-Where Can I Find Low-Cost and Free Rehabs in Little Rock?
+Low-Cost and Free Drug Rehab Centers in Little Rock?

 Yes, the Affordable Care Act (ACA) and Mental Health Parity and Addiction Equity Act (MHPAEA) require health insurance providers to pay for medically necessary treatments that address behavioral health disorders, including addiction.